Novel density profile for isothermal cores of dark matter halos: Analytical Density Profiles

-Here, $\gamma$ functions similar to the nuisance parameter $\beta$ in the Robertson-Fischer profile $\rho_{\rm{R17-F24}}$; however, rather than controlling the sharpness of the core, $\gamma$ regulates the transitioning between the intermediate region and the outer edge.
-We find that the best results are provided by $\gamma \geq 2$ with the detailed explanation presented in Appendix \ref{apd:sigma_c_T24}.
-Onward, we set $\gamma = 2$ for our analysis.
+Here, $\gamma$ functions similarly to the nuisance parameter $\beta$ in the Robertson-Fischer profile, in that they both control the sharpness of the core.
+We find that the best results, i.e., where the velocity dispersion of the halo core least depends on the radius, are provided by $\gamma \geq 2$ with the detailed explanation presented in Appendix \ref{apd:sigma_c_T25}.
+We fix $\gamma = 2$ for the remainder of our analysis.
 Similar adjustments can also be made for other profiles.
-However, we find that such modifications have no significant impact on the fitting or isothermality of the profiles.
-From Equation \ref{eqn:TVS_isothermal_K-G_ratio_gamma_2}, we also retrieve the approximate core velocity dispersion of our profile, following
+However, we find that such modifications have no significant effect on the quality of the profile fits to simulations, nor on the agreement between the reconstructed velocity dispersion profiles and the desired isothermal-core configuration.

-This approximation, by its derivation, is only intended to work in the $r \ll r_{\rm{c}}$ limit.
-However, as demonstrated in subsequent sections, the value of $\sigma_{\rm{c,T24}}$ approximates the halo isothermal core's velocity dispersion surprisingly well, even at larger radii, up to a few of $r_{\rm{c}}$.
-Table \ref{tab:density_profile_summary} summarizes the characteristics of the analytical density profiles under inspection.